Irish Family Crests: Learn the Meaning and Background of Your Irish Family Name

 Knights could not be individually recognized.
 They began marking their shields with emblems to identify themselves for the tournaments or battles.

-Here are some symbols and colors, and their meanings as they appear in a typical family crest:
+Here are some symbols and colors, and their meanings as they appear in a typical coat of arms:

 Along with symbols and colors there are different styles of shields used in an Irish family crest.
 Shapes and designs of these shields have unique meanings as well.